GraemeRMorgan/three-starter-pack/README.md

 # Three.js Starter Pack
 This is a simple Three.js project that will help you get up and running with Three.js and Vite.

+Check out a preview here: [Three JS Starter Pack](https://three-js-starter.graememorgan.com/)

 The project contains:
-1. A Blender file.
-2. A gltf model.
+1. A gltf model.
-3. A PBR material.
+2. A PBR material.

-# Blender File
+# Blender Scale
-I have added the Blender file to have a base to work with and the scale will match between Blender and Three.js.
+You may need to scale up or scale down models that are imported from 3D software.
+The gltf file may work to help set your scale in your software.

 # Structure